For as long as I can remember, I have preferred reading non-fiction to fiction.

-It was not until I met and married my husband that I began to realize what a wealth of knowledge this mindset was causing me to miss, for much wisdom can be gleaned in the pages of those novels, short stories, and literary classics I had hitherto been avoiding.
+Not until I met and married my husband did I realize what a wealth of knowledge this mindset made me miss.
+Wisdom scattered throughout the novels, short stories, and literary classics I’d hitherto avoided.

-There simply are some lessons in life that can be communicated more effectively through storytelling than by any other means.
+Some life lessons are communicated more effectively through simple storytelling than by any other means.

-Perhaps that is why Jesus taught in parables — so that his tales and the truths hidden therein would be remembered and pondered for generations to come.
-He understood that a well-told narrative has the power to influence others in a way simple admonition or instruction could never accomplish.
+Perhaps that’s why Jesus taught in parables.
+His tales and the truths hidden therein have been remembered and pondered for generations.
+Christ understood that a well-told narrative has the power to influence others in a way simple admonition or instruction could never accomplish.

 This potential — this ability to impact a reader’s life and change it for the better — is something all good fiction shares in common.